OGE Energy Corp. research snapshot

 Frequently Asked Questions

 This OGE AI stock analysis is for informational and educational use only.
 It is not investment advice, a recommendation, or a guarantee of future returns.
-Forecast ranges are scenario estimates based on public data available as of July 12, 2026, and they can be wrong if weather, regulation, electricity demand, fuel costs, capital spending, interest rates, credit ratings, customer projects, or market sentiment change.
+Forecast ranges are scenario estimates based on public data available as of August 3, 2026, and they can be wrong if weather, regulation, electricity demand, large-load project timing, fuel costs, capital spending, interest rates, credit ratings, customer projects, or market sentiment change.